pattyish/pattyish/README.md

 - 👋 Hi, I’m Patrick Ishimwe
-- 👀 I’m interested in Software/Data engineering, Data science and machine learning projects
+- 👀 I’m interested in Software Engineering, Data Engineering and machine learning
 - 🌱 I’m currently pursuing master of science in information technology
 - 💞️ I’m looking to collaborate on interesting and challenging software/data engineering, data science and machine learning projects